PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation: Analysis

-Figure \ref{regex_along_dimensions1} shows heatmaps for the stability of the \textit{format requirement} and \textit{task description} when the \textit{base prompt} is changed (Further combinations are plotted in Appendix \ref{app:further_heatmaps}). \rev{The highest stability is given when changing from \textsc{PZS} to \textsc{ZS-CoT} or vice versa (0.65).
-That means, when we choose the \textit{format prompt} with the highest median correlation, there is a high chance that it will perform good for ZS and ZS-CoT.
-For the \textit{task description} \revf{a change from ZS to ZS-CoT is unlikely to retain the ranking}.
-This also underlines the result of the previous \rev{paragraph} that the format requirement is more stable than the task description.}
+Figure \ref{regex_along_dimensions1} shows heatmaps for the stability of the \textit{format requirement} and \textit{task description} when the \textit{base prompt} is changed (see Appendix \ref{app:further_heatmaps} for further heatmaps). \rev{The highest stability is given when changing from \textsc{PZS} to \textsc{ZS-CoT} or vice versa (0.65).
+That means, there is a high chance that the \textit{format prompt} with the highest median correlation will perform good for ZS and ZS-CoT.
+For the \textit{task description} \revf{a change from ZS to ZS-CoT is unlikely to retain the ranking}, underlining the previous \rev{paragraph's finding} that the format requirement is more stable than the task description.}

-We can also use this method to quantify the stability of the model ranking, when each model is first prompted with pattern A that is then changed to pattern B. With this, we can identify how similar two patterns are.
-Figure \ref{regex_along_model} shows this type of plot for the \textit{format requirement}.
+We can also apply this method to quantify the stability of model rankings when switching from pattern A to pattern B. Figure \ref{regex_along_model} shows this analysis for the \textit{format requirement}.
 For example, if all models are prompted with ``0 to 100'' and with ``-100 to 100'' the ranking of models will not change much.
-With a change from ``simple labels'' to ``complex labels'' the model ranking will change \revf{more drastically}.
+With a change from ``simple labels'' to ``complex labels'' the model ranking will change \revn{strongly}.

-\revf{With respect to \textbf{RQ2}, the heatmaps highlight that even small changes to the input prompt can drastically influence the relative ranking of LLMs and other prompting patterns.
-This is in line with recent research that has shown the susceptibility of LLMs to single input prompts \citep[e.g.][]{sclar2023quantifying,voronov2024mind,mizrahi2024state}.
-However, the heatmaps also show that not every change to the input has this effect and can be used as indicators for the transferability of new prompting patterns.}
+\revf{Regarding \textbf{RQ2}, the heatmaps highlight that even small changes to the input prompt can drastically impact the relative ranking of LLMs and other prompting patterns.
+This aligns with recent studies highlighting the susceptibility of LLMs to single prompts \citep[e.g.][]{sclar2023quantifying,voronov2024mind,mizrahi2024state}.
+However, the heatmaps also show that not every change to the input has this effect and they can be used as indicators for the transferability of new prompting patterns.}